[HISTORY: Adopted by the Board of Trustees of the Village of Atlantic Beach as indicated in article histories. Amendments noted where applicable.]

-The village or its contractor shall make collections in the entire village of all garbage, rubbish, litter, refuse, ashes on Monday, Wednesday, Friday (Thursday recycle only) from October 1 to May 31, including holidays excepting Christmas or at such other times as the village or its contractor shall agree and New Years in each year during the hours of 7:00 a.m. and 3:00 p.m.
+The Village or its contractor shall make collections in the entire Village of all garbage, rubbish, litter, refuse, ashes two days a week — Monday and Thursday from October 1 to May 31; bulk pickup and heavy metal — year round, Thursday only; recyclables — Wednesday only year round, including holidays, excepting Christmas, or at such other time as the Village or its contractor shall agree, and New Year's in each year during the hours of 7:00 a.m. to 3:00 p.m.

-The village or its contractor shall make collections in the entire village of all garbage, rubbish, litter, refuse, ashes on Monday, Wednesday, Friday and Saturday (Thursday recycle only) from June 1 to September 30 including holidays or at such other times as the village or its contractor shall agree in each year during the hours of 7:00 a.m. and 3:00 p.m.
+The Village or its contractor shall make collections in the entire Village of all garbage, rubbish, litter, refuse, ashes three days a week — Monday, Thursday and Saturday from June 1 to September 30, including holidays, or at such other times as the Village or its contractor shall agree in each year during the hours of 7:00 a.m. to 3:00 p.m.

 Editor's Note: This local law also deleted former Subsection C, regarding collections at beach clubs and hotels.

 Building contractors, painters and floor- and rug-covering firms must remove any waste generated by their work.

 Refuse from buildings under construction or being altered will not be collected as part of the village collection service.

 All garbage, rubbish, litter, refuse and ashes shall be placed for collection in a visible and accessible area near the curb and within 10 feet of the curb and where there is no curb, on that area adjacent to the bed of the street and within 10 feet of the street, and shall be put out for collection not before 6:00 p.m. of the night before the collection day.
 When there is a snowfall in excess of four inches, a path must be cleared from the street to the receptacles.